NitinDarker/Operating-System/README.md

-# 🖥️ Operating System Learning Repository
+# 🖥️ Operating System Repository

-Welcome to my **Operating System Learning** repository!
-This is where I store all my **notes, assignments, shell scripts, and C programs** related to Operating Systems as a **Computer Science student**.
+Welcome to my **Operating System** repository!
+This is where I store all my **Lab Assignments, shell scripts, and C programs** related to Operating Systems.
+I use *arch* btw.

 ---